shwcl/ETL-pipeline_DSL-customer-accounts/README.md

 While the installation of the Fibre service for customers who opted to upgrade their DSL service was carried out without problems, there was an issue where many customers DSL accounts that were marked for termination were not being forwarded to the customer accounts termination team.
 This caused a backlogs of DSL accounts to be terminated and resulted in those customers being billed for both Fibre and DSL services.

-This issue was, in part due to the campaign bundling of two separate services into one – installation of a new service, and termination of a service – and not having a system in place to automatically identify those DSL accounts to be terminated and sending those accounts to the termination team.
+This issue was, in part due to the campaign bundling of two separate services into one – installation of a new service, and termination of a service – and not having a system in place to automatically identify those DSL accounts to be terminated, and subsequently, sending those accounts to the termination team.

 ## Data Architecture Diagram